NuthanChandra/react_udemy/pics/README.md

 * grid-template-columns creates a set number of columns
 * auto-fill: automatically decide how many columns to insert
 * minmax: Each columns has a minimum of 250px wide and atmost 1 fr(Max. allocation of space, in this context: every column equally sized)
+* Adding grid-auto-rows: 150px in .image-list shrinks the height but if the image is bigger than that, it will exceed that boundary
+* Another style is grid-row-end: span 3; this gives 3 cell's space.
+But even this is a problem
+* This is where React comes into play

+### React solving grid issue
+* Create a new Component called ImageCard
+* The purpose is to show one image by itself